One of the worst side effects of going low-carb is keto breath.

 - Dry mouth

-Though all these are serious, that last one is important when you’re dealing with bad breath.
+Though all of these are serious, that last one is important when you’re dealing with bad breath.

 A dry mouth produces less saliva, which is responsible for getting rid of odor-causing bacteria hanging out in your mouth.

-You’re making amazing strides for your health by being on a keto diet.
-So you shouldn’t let a small issue like bad breath derail your achievements.
+You’re making amazing strides for your health by being on a keto diet, so don’t let a small issue like bad breath derail your achievements.

-Try one or all six of these ways to tame the beast that is your keto breath and thank us later:
+Try one or all seven of these ways to tame the beast that is your keto breath and enjoy your healthier lifestyle.

-Like we said earlier, poor oral hygiene isn’t the same as keto breath, but a dirty mouth doesn’t help the situation and makes everything way worse.
+Poor oral hygiene isn’t the same as keto breath.
+But a dirty mouth doesn’t help the situation and makes everything worse.

 Besides brushing your teeth twice a day — and maybe after every meal if you can’t stand your keto breath — consider adding these additional dental health practices to your routine:

-- Flossing is a pain, but will get rid of small food particles between your teeth which will normally rot there and cause bad breath.
+- Floss: It’s an inconvenience, but flossing will get rid of small food particles between your teeth which would normally rot there and cause bad breath.

-- Tongue cleaning with a tongue scraper is almost twice as effective at removing bacteria as regular brushing because your tongue is like flypaper for germs[*].
+- Clean Your Tongue: Using a tongue scraper is almost twice as effective at removing bacteria as regular brushing because your tongue is like flypaper for germs[*].

-- Oral rinses designed for dry mouth may contain antibacterial agents and help lubricate your mouth to prevent bad breath and dry mouth all in one.
+- Rinse Your Mouth: Use an oral rinse designed for dry mouth.
+It may contain antibacterial agents and help lubricate your mouth to prevent bad breath and dry mouth all in one.

-- Oil pulling with coconut oil, which is naturally antibacterial, will attract leftover food particles and bacteria hiding in your mouth.
-When you spit, you eliminate all this nastiness and deep clean your teeth, tongue and gums.
+- Try Oil Pulling: Oil pulling with coconut oil, which is naturally antibacterial, will attract leftover food particles and bacteria hiding in your mouth.
+When you spit, you eliminate these and deep-clean your teeth, tongue, and gums.

 #2.
 Recalculate Your Macros

-Did you know you should recalculate your macros every time you lose a decent chunk of weight or decrease/increase your regular physical activity levels?
+Did you know you should recalculate your macros every time you lose a decent amount of weight or decrease/increase your regular physical activity levels?

-It’s true; your body quickly adapts so you’ll need to be one step ahead if you want to lose weight.
+Your body quickly adapts, so you’ll need to be one step ahead if you want to lose weight.

 But so can having too few carbs.